 • Address: 132 W 27th, New York

-If you’re a traveler who loves boutique hotels then Dream Downtown will not disappoint.
+If you’re a traveller who loves boutique hotels then Dream Downtown will not disappoint.
 The unique design of Dream Downtown is sure to make a memorable hotel experience.
 The design of the hotel has an ocean-liner theme complete with portholes.
 Check out the PH-D Rooftop Lounge that even trucks in beach sand in the summer months.

 • Website: Dream Downtown

 As the name implies, Maritime Hotel offers a nautical theme that leaves guests feeling they have just stepped foot on a cruise ship.
 You’ll not only have a memorable stay but be close by attractions plus some of the best restaurants the city has to offer.

 • Address: 363 W 16th St, New York

 3 Star Hotels

 This Historic Inn was created by converting two brick historic townhouses into a hotel.
 Guests can enjoy a homey feeling with interesting antique furnishings and intriguing artwork.
 Incentra Village Hotel offers budget-friendly accommodations in a great location.

 Chelsea Pines Inn

 Chelsea Pines Inn is New York City’s top Bed & Breakfast.
 Originally built in the 1850s as a private home, it’s located in a five-story walk-up row house.
 Each room is uniquely decorated with a nod to the Golden Age of Hollywood.